 Our products are essential materials for advanced technology in growth industries, with many applications that minimise harmful emissions.
-Zirconium, rare earths, hafnium and niobium are in increasing demand, whilst world supply of these critical materials is predominantly reliant on a few individual countries.
+Rare earths, zirconium, hafnium and niobium are in increasing demand, whilst world supply of these critical materials is predominantly reliant on a few individual countries.
 The risk to the global supply of critical materials is impacted by the lack of diversity and continuity of the global supply chain.
 ASM is emerging as the secure, independent Australian-owned supplier of critical materials into the world supply chain.

 Megatrends are driving demand

 Clean energy and transport, aging population, automation and the Internet of Things are accelerating and converging megatrends that are changing our way of life and growing new industries.

 Matching the demands of these megatrends, ASM products are critical constituents in:

 - electric vehicles